nickjj/orats/README.md

 I will be updating them as new versions come out and when the gems used are proven to work.
 All important gems in the Gemfile are locked using the pessimistic operator `~>` so you can be sure that everything plays nice as long as rubygems.org is up!

-## System dependencies that you must have on your dev box
+## System dependencies that must be on your dev box

 - [The orats gem](#installation)
     - To download each rails template and automate running certain tasks.